The Nature Center at Creasey Mahan Nature Preserve

 We recently visited the center and really enjoyed our time there.
 There are 4 dioramas including wetlands, woodlands, Native American life and artifacts and Kentucky fish.
-The center's murals are currently being repainted and the new paintings are beautiful.
+The center’s murals were recently repainted and the new paintings are beautiful.
 We did the indoor scavenger hunt that allowed us to walk around the entire center.
 The list included animals, stones, artifacts and other interesting items.
 The hunt allowed us to see the intricate details of the exhibits.

 The bird blind is a neat small room where we were able to use small binoculars to see around the garden outside.
 Bird feeders and a small pond are outside where birds, squirrels and other furry friends are having fun.
 My kids love to see the different color birds that eat from the feeders.
 In the warmer months, the preserve has many butterflies and hummingbirds.
 Visitors can also see honey bees at work in this room.

 There are plenty of hands-on activities for children to do at the center.
-Crafts are set up on Mondays and Wednesday for families to do together.
+Complimentary crafts are set up for families to do together.
 The Magical Forest Imagination Station is a small room where children can play with stuffed animals, read books or draw on the chalkboard.
 There is also a small sandbox table filled with plastic bugs, reptiles and other creatures.